fcorowe/covid_energy/data/readme.md

 Stringency of response data from is available [here](https://github.com/fcorowe/covid_energy/blob/master/data/stringency_uncities.xlsx) from January 1st until May 31st.
 Stringency data is at country scale.

 ### Notes on Google Mobility Data for selected cities:
-Google mobility data is available here.
+Google mobility data is available [here]<https://github.com/fcorowe/covid_energy/blob/master/data/mobility_uncities.xlsx>.
+The first column `City` is the name of our selected UN city.

 **Shanghai (China), Beijing (China), Wuhan (China), Kinshasa (Democratic Rupublic of the Congo), Tehran (Iran) -** All countries missing from the Google dataset.